teoljungberg/rubdo/README.md

 Here are the available commands for `rubdo`

-    Commands for todo:
+    Commands for rubdo:
     ------------------
-    add/a [task description] - Add a new task list/ls - Lists all tasks
+    add/a [task description] - Add a new task.
+If the description is empty, $EDITOR is opened list/ls - Lists all tasks
     completed - List all completed tasks
-    done/d [task id] - Complete a task info [task id] - Gives info about the specific task edit/e [task id] - Opens up $EDITOR to edit the task description remove/rm [task id] - Deleted task id from the list help - Prints out this information
+    done/d [task id] - Complete a task info [task id] - Gives info about the specific task edit/e [task id] - Opens up $EDITOR to edit the task description remove/rm [task id] - Deletes the specific task help - Prints out this information

 `rubdo` createas _~/tasks_ where it holds the YAML files with the todos inside.
-If you want to keep your todos synced accross your machines, make a symlink to say a directory inside of _Dropbox_
+If you want to keep your todos synced accross your machines, make a symlink to say a directory inside of _~/Dropbox_

     $ ln -s ~/Dropbox/tasks/ ~/tasks